 4. The First Nations Principles of Ownership, Control, Access and Possession (OCAP®) are foundational to the work undertaken at the FNIGC.
 Please discuss how OCAP® will apply to the work that you will pursue in your planned professional career.

-Bursary winners will be announced by October 31, 2016 and posted on the FNIGC website: www.FNIGC.ca.
+Bursary winners will be announced in December 2017 and posted on FNIGC’s website.

 The First Nations Information Governance Centre